Howdi my people, how’s it going?

 Or…… You can pop into the Spice Bazaar in Eminunu and buy it fresh in kilo packets and then get a few boxes off the vendor and once home package it up and send off.
 This is the best way- I would say as you can get Fresh Turkish Delight out to everyone, and buying it in bulk is very cost effective.

 And I think I am pretty much done with the Do’s and the Do not’s…..
 Shall we move on to the bucket list??

 Sultan Ahmet– Here you will find the Blue Mosque, Hagia Sophia and Topkapi Museum.
-The Blue Mosque is currently under renovation, so you will not gain acess inside, but you can have a look at the gardens and the structural work (that doesnt have scaffolding on it).
-Hagia Sophia now converted to mosque- you can gain acess to the Hagis Sophia, you will need fully covered clothes and masks.
+The Blue Mosque is currently under renovation, so you will not gain access inside, but you can have a look at the gardens and the structural work (that doesn’t have scaffolding on it).
+Hagia Sophia now converted to mosque- you can gain access to the Hagia Sophia, you will need fully covered clothes and masks.
 Entrance to the mosque is free.
 Topkapi museum is a chargeable tour.
-I would advise for you to pay for entrance and a guide tour aswell.
-It is a beautiful set up and alot of history.
-The guided tour will help you understand better the culture of the turkish life.
+I would advise for you to pay for entrance and a guide tour as well.
+It is a beautiful set up and a lot of history.
+The guided tour will help you understand better the culture of the Turkish life.